 Corca Raises $7.8M to Build AI Math Workspace

-Corca, a New York startup cofounded by Oleg Shevlyagin and Anton Gladkoborodov, raised $7.8 million, Business Insider reports.
-The seed round includes investors Nvidia, NEA, Bloomberg Beta, and Daft Capital, according to Business Insider.
-Corca, founded in 2023, is building a collaborative math workspace where users can write equations, run calculations, get AI assistance, and collaborate in real time, per Business Insider.
-The founders previously ran rival grocery-delivery businesses that collapsed after failed acquisition deals, Business Insider reports.
-The company describes the product as aiming to simplify sharing and computing with mathematical notation compared with tools like MATLAB and LaTeX, Business Insider adds.
+Corca, a New York startup cofounded by Oleg Shevlyagin and Anton Gladkoborodov, raised $7.8 million in a seed round backed by Nvidia, NEA, Bloomberg Beta, and Daft Capital, Business Insider reports.
+Founded in 2023, the company is building a collaborative math workspace where users can write equations, run calculations, and get AI assistance in real time.
+The founders previously ran rival grocery-delivery businesses that collapsed after failed acquisition deals.
+Corca positions the product as simplifying mathematical notation compared with tools like MATLAB and LaTeX.

 What happened